KohaILS/koha-manual-zh-cn/source/systempreferences.rst

    has not been received.
 The warning will appear in the :ref:`Transfers to Receive <transfers-to-receive-label>` report.

-.. _usebranchtransferlimits-&-branchtransferlimitstype-label:
+.. _usebranchtransferlimits-and-branchtransferlimitstype-label:

-UseBranchTransferLimits & BranchTransferLimitsType
+UseBranchTransferLimits and BranchTransferLimitsType
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Defaults: Don't enforce & collection code
+Defaults: Don't enforce and collection code

 Asks: \_\_\_ branch transfer limits based on \_\_\_